 What is a DDA?

 Colorado law provides for the creation of a downtown development association (DDA).
 The DDA focuses on on improving the economic vitality of the area within the DDA boundary, and the organization is granted authority to develop or redevelop these areas.

 Nederland DDA Plan of Development.

 In 2005, Nederland voters within the NDDA district approved, by a 3 to 1 margin, the creation of a DDA with the specific goal of promoting economic development and improving downtown Nederland.

 Read Ordinance 599, which recognized the need for a DDA: Town of Nederland Ordinance 599.

 A few facts about the Nederland DDA

 The goal of the NDDA is to enhance and improve the downtown area within the NDDA boundary.

 Read the Nederland DDA Bylaws.

-The NDDA is a component unit of the town, and NDDA board members are directly appointed by the Board of Trustees.
+The NDDA is a District withing the Town of Nederland.
+NDDA board members recommended to the Nederland Board of Trustees for appointment.
 Read the BOT Working Agreements.

 The NDDA is not a membership-based organization and does not charge dues.